OpenBazaar/official_docs/content/guides/concepts/startup.md

 - DisableExchangeRates - Disable querying exchange rates for pricing.

 ### Wallets
-- BitcoinCash/ZCash - Enable other wallets (being deprecated once multi-wallet is enabled)
+- BitcoinCash/ZCash - Enable other wallets (this will be deprecated once multi-wallet is enabled).

 ## Startup Process Walkthrough